dottorepie/a-generative-spatial-sound-cosmography/README.md

-////main code file 'cosmography' also includes a musical automaton sequencer and a response sequencer to data input from animations, eg. cosmos animation in file 'visuals'
+////main code file 'cosmography' also includes a musical automaton sequencer (Routine) and a response sequencer to data input from animations, eg. cosmos animation in file 'visuals'

 ////all synthesis, geometry and math concepts consifering this wotk, can be plotted with ScatterView3D Object via